straumer/makesite/readme.md

         <a href="/about/">About</a>
     </nav>
     <article>
-      ${CONTENT}
+      MS_CONTENT
     </article>
   </body>
 </html>
 ```

 Okay!
 Now we can navigate between the two pages.
 The page title looks a bit off though.
-The `subtitle` env variable above is generated from the first `h1` element found in each file for the `=en` language.
-We haven't made the overall `title` of the site, so let's make it:
+The `MS_SUBTITLE` variable (variables start with MS_) above is generated from the first `h1` element found in each file for the `=en` language.
+We haven't made the overall `MS_TITLE` of the site, so let's make it by creating an m4 macro for it:
 ```
 mkdir conf
-echo 'title="Awesome Site"' > conf/general
+echo "define(`MS_TITLE',`My site')dnl" > conf/general
 make
 ```